 We don't make money from these patchworks.
 But they do make us smile.

 Yes, there are two ways you can do this.
-If it’s a surprise gift you’re organising, you can register with your own details and use your own PayPal account.
+If it’s a surprise gift you’re organising, you can register with your own details and use your own PayPal account and/or Stripe account.
 Then explain to your friends that you are collecting funds on someone else’s behalf.
+Once your patchwork has beed funded, you can send a 'gift' version of the patchwork to your lucky friend and they'll be able to read the messages and see what you're treating them to.

-However, if you want funds to go directly to your friend’s PayPal account, they will need to register their details first.
-You can then help them create their patchwork and share it with others on share behalf.
+However, if you want funds to go directly to your friend’s account, they will need to register their details first.
+You can then help them create their patchwork and share it with others on their behalf.
+In this instance, your friend will receive all cash gifts direct.

 Hooray.
 Yes, you can.
-Just set your currency when you create your patchwork and PayPal will make any necessary currency conversions for you.
-(Please check PayPal for their exchange rates and fees).
+Just set your currency when you create your patchwork.
+PayPal and Stripe will make any necessary currency conversions for you.
+(Please check Stripe and PayPal for their exchange rates and fees).

 You can have 2 live patchworks collecting funds at any one time and a total of 4 fundraising patchworks per year.